 Director of Education and Engagement

 Karina serves The Association of Women’s Business Centers through her combined skills in Communications, Hospitality, and Program Management.
 She studied International Communications at The City College of New York, driven by her passion for cultivating resiliency in under-served communities through service leadership; approaching initatives through the lens of various perspectives and data-driven solutions.

-Growing up, Karina spent her time between the Dominican Republic and New York City where her adoration for people and culture bloomed into continuous volunteer work throughout her career.
+Growing up, Karina spent her time between the Dominican Republic and New York City.
 She is closely involved in her community through peer support, and program implementation; having achieved the development of a Mindfulness-based resilience strategy offered in New York and Southwest Florida, executed through 40+ free live workshops.
 In addition, Karina has collaborated with numerous organizations and supporters to deploy 70+ hours of accessible entrepreneurship training to over 5,000 women entrepreneurs, small business owners, and educators.

 During her leisure, Karina enjoys camping at national parks, yoga on the beach, and exploring local restaurants.